 What is Benzene?

 A colorless and sweet-smelling volatile liquid, benzene is one of the most widely used chemicals in the United States' manufacturing sector.
 The U.S. produces nearly three billion gallons of pure isolated benzene every year.
-Primarily functioning as a staring material, benzene is used to manufacture a vast number and variety of American-made products, including:
+Primarily functioning as a starting material, benzene is used to manufacture a vast number and variety of American-made products, including:

 Who is Exposed to Benzene?